 Starting in 1969, he had much less playing time and showed less power, and Davenport, who was an outstanding fielder even if not much of a hitter, won back the third base job.
 Hart had split his time between third base and outfield in 1967 and 1968 and in 1969 played almost exclusively in left field.
 He moved back primarily to third base in 1970 where Al Gallagher was the regular, while Davenport finished out his career as a back-up.
 Hart spent a good part of that season back in the minors with the Phoenix Giants.
 Managed by none other than Jim Davenport, he also played there briefly in 1971, and for most of the 1972 season, hitting over .300 and slugging over .500 each year.

 Hart was purchased by the New York Yankees in 1973, and ended up his career with them in 1974.
 He was primarily a designated hitter in 1973 and his slugging percentage was 41 points higher than the team slugging percentage.

-He was in one All-Star Game, in 1966, and never appeared one in post-season play, going 0 for 5 in the 1971 NLCS.
+He was in one All-Star Game, in 1966, and appeared once in post-season play, going 0 for 5 in the 1971 NLCS.
 One of the most similar players according to the similarity scores method, Bob Horner, is an interesting comparison.